kavia-common/BankApp-179898/docs/manual-review-list.md

 ## Items Requiring No Special Manual Review

-- There are no automated `javax`→`jakarta` conversions performed in this migration, so no `// MANUAL REVIEW REQUIRED` markers are present in the codebase for that concern.
+- No automated `javax`→`jakarta` conversions were required in this iteration.
 - No complex refactoring was applied to business logic; changes are localized to configuration and build files.

 ## How to Update This Document